pierre-rouleau/pel/doc/pel-manual.rst

 PEL provides:

-- Fast loading already-written configuration for several useful Emacs packages
+- A set of already-written configuration for fast loading of several useful Emacs packages with:
-  with:

   - Package activation done through  `Emacs easy customization`_ system, see `PEL customization`_.
 No extra Emacs Lisp code needed.